ltzone/type-inference-zoo-wasm/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 Welcome to **Type Inference Zoo**!
 This project is dedicated to implementing a variety of type inference algorithms.
 It serves as a personal project, as I am trying to understand the type inference algorithms well by implmenting them.
-Considering that it might be helpful for those who are also exploring type inference algoreithms, I am glad to make them avaliable online.
+Considering that it might be helpful for those who are also exploring type inference algorithms, I am glad to make them avaliable online.

 🗿🗿🗿 There are indeed animals (**implementations**) in the zoo, not only references to animals.